 - Where is the best place to park?
-Please park in the parking garage behind Cadek Conservatory of Music-there is not charge after 5:00pm.
-Do not park in spaces reserved for Cadek Conservatory, Visitors or WUTC-FM-you will receive a ticket.
+Please park in Lot 12, the parking garage behind Cadek Conservatory of Music.
+There is not charge after 5:00 p.m.
+Do not park in spaces reserved for Cadek Conservatory, Visitors or WUTC-FM or you will receive a ticket.

 - Where are classes held?
-Classes are held at Cadek Conservatory of Music on the third floor.
-The Conservatory is located on the University of Tennessee at Chattanooga campus, 725 Oak Street, Chattanooga, TN 37403.
+Classes are held in room 310 of Cadek Hall on the University of Tennessee at Chattanooga campus, 725 Oak Street.

 - When can my child take private lessons offered through String Project?
 Your child can take advantage of private lessons offered through String Project when he/she begins the second year of classes.
 You will be able to schedule a mutually convenient time with an intern for weekly classes.
 If you have to miss a lesson, a makeup lesson will only be offered if you give the intern 24 hour notice.
 If there is an emergency, the makeup will be determined on a case by case basis.